⚠️ FOR RESEARCH PURPOSES ONLY. NOT FOR HUMAN USE.

 Citation: Schulz JB, Lindenau J, Seyfried J, Dichgans J. Glutathione, oxidative stress and neurodegeneration.
 Eur J Biochem.
 2000;267(16):4904-4911. doi:10.1046/j.1432-1327.2000.01595.x.
 PubMed PMID: 10931172

-Citation: Dröge W, Breitkreutz R. Glutathione and immune function.
-Proc Nutr Soc.
+Citation: Dröge W, Breitkreutz R. Proc Nutr Soc.
 2000;59(4):595-600. doi:10.1017/S0029665100000847.
 PubMed PMID: 11115795

-Randomized Controlled Trial of Oral Glutathione Supplementation
+Randomized Controlled Trial of Glutathione Markers

 Citation: Richie JP Jr, Nichenametla S, Neiber W, Calcagnotto A, Haley JS, Schell TD, Muscat JE.
-Randomized controlled trial of oral glutathione supplementation on body stores of glutathione.
 Eur J Nutr.
 2015;54(2):251-263. doi:10.1007/s00394-014-0706-z.
 PubMed PMID: 24791752

-Citation: Sinha R, Sinha I, Calcagnotto A, Trushin N, Haley JS, Schell TD, Richie JP Jr. Oral supplementation with liposomal glutathione elevates body stores of glutathione and markers of immune function.
-Eur J Clin Nutr.
+Citation: Sinha R, Sinha I, Calcagnotto A, Trushin N, Haley JS, Schell TD, Richie JP Jr. Eur J Clin Nutr.
 2018;72(1):105-111. doi:10.1038/ejcn.2017.132.
 PubMed PMID: 28853742

 Reviewed for scientific accuracy — Chameleon Peptides Research Team.
 Last reviewed: March 2026.